Goods & Services Formal Solicitations

 - Efforts at reconciliation from both parties

 The agency should be aware of the contract expiration date and whether or not a new contract will be needed.
-Sometimes a follow-up contract may require a different type of procurement.

-Contact P&P in advance of contract expiration so there is not a gap in service between contracts.
+Submit a Request for Advice Service Request in advance of contract expiration so there is not a gap in service between contracts.

 - For ITBs - at least 90-100 days prior to expiration